Skip to main content

 caution

-Remember that the time interval in ext-departures should not be larger than a week.
+Due to load limits of the departures web service, the time interval in ext-departures should not be larger than a week.
 As mentioned, we will implement a simple incremental query logic that always queries from the last execution time until the current execution.
 If the time difference between the last execution and the current execution time is larger than a week, we will query the next four days since the last execution time.
-Otherwise we query the data from the last execution until now.
+Otherwise, we query the data from the last execution until now.

 Define state variables